msi-ris/Tutorials/rnaseq_lec.md

 to use single reads for differential gene expression, but it is not a widely requested technology, and it may take longer to move through the queue.

-The ENCODE project maintains [guidelines for RNAseq experiments](https://www.encodeproject.org/documents/cede0cbe-d324-4ce7-ace4-f0c3eddf5972/@@download/attachment/ENCODE%20Best%20Practices%20for%20RNA_v2.pdf) that may be helpful.
+The ENCODE project maintains [guidelines for RNASeq experiments](https://www.encodeproject.org/documents/cede0cbe-d324-4ce7-ace4-f0c3eddf5972/@@download/attachment/ENCODE%20Best%20Practices%20for%20RNA_v2.pdf) that may be helpful.
 You may also refer to [this page from Genohub](https://genohub.com/recommended-sequencing-coverage-by-application/) that lists recommendations for coverage for a variety of applications.